-The Beatles may be preparing to release their music through digital music services,
+The Beatles may be preparing to release their music through digital music services, reports claim.

 Speaking during the Apple Corps versus Apple Computer trial in the UK High Court last week, Apple Corps label boss Neil Aspinall confirmed the plans.
 A spokeswoman for Apple Corps told Macworld UK that Aspinall had made these statements during the case.